SURAJ1430sv/CrownAuction/README.md

 ## 🪪 License

-This project is licensed under the [MIT License]
-That would make your GitHub project look even more professional.
+This project is licensed under the Apache License 2.0 That would make your GitHub project look even more professional.
 ```